Obi-Wan3/OB13-Cogs/README.md

 Obi-Wan3's Assorted Utility Cogs for Red v3

 Please see below for a list of my cogs and their statuses.
-A big thank you to the [Red community](https://discord.gg/red) for all the help with coding!
+A big thank you to the [Red community](https://discord.gg/red) for all the help with coding, and to my GitHub Sponsors for their support!
 Also thanks to those that have commissioned cogs through bounties (denoted below with "BC" for bounty commissioner).
 Cogs marked with a ✓ are ready for use, while those with a ✗ are still a Work-In-Progress and are either hidden or unavailable.